Prosch Albums, approximately 1851-1906

-The 101 images of Washington State contained in this database were collected into an album by Thomas Prosch, an early Seattle pioneer.
+This album contains 101 images of Washington State collected by Thomas Prosch, an early Seattle pioneer.
 Included are images of the Wenatchee, Chelan and Okanogan regions, as well as of historic Seattle and the Great Seattle Fire of 1889.

 Son of pioneer parents, Charles and Susan Prosch, Thomas Prosch came with his family to the Pacific Coast in 1855 from Brooklyn, New York.
 The elder Prosch was a printer and in 1858 founded the Puget Sound Herald at Steilacoom.
-Thomas Prosch worked at his father's trade as well as a salesman and a logging camp hand.
-At nineteen he was a clerk in the State legislature and a clerk in the customs office at Port Townsend at twenty.
+In his early years, Thomas Prosch worked for his father as well as in a number of other jobs including clerking in the State legislature and the customs office at Port Townsend.

-About 1879 he and Samuel L. Crawford bought the Intelligencer.
-Two years later the paper was merged with the Post to become the present day Post-Intelligencer.
+About 1869 the Prosch family, now residing in Olympia, acquired the Pacific Tribune newspaper.
+When the complete ownership of the paper passed to Thomas in 1872, he moved to Tacoma, and later to Seattle where he continued its publication and eventually sold it.
+About 1879, Thomas Prosch and Samuel L. Crawford bought the Intelligencer newspaper.
+Two years later, the paper was merged with the Post to become the present day Post-Intelligencer.
 Early in 1886 Prosch sold the paper to a joint stock company.

+From 1876 onward, Prosch was involved with a series of jobs and activities reating to the City of Seattle.
 In 1876 Prosch was appointed postmaster of Seattle by President Grant.
-He resigned the post after two years.
-He had charge of the municipal census of Seattle in 1890 and at the same time was special agent in charge of the federal census here.
+He had charge of the municipal census of Seattle in 1890 and at the same time was special agent in charge of the federal census.
 In the early 1890's he served three years as a member of the Seattle School Board.
 In 1894 he aided in platting the tidelands of Seattle and Tacoma.
-He was active in the Seattle CHamber of Commerce; he was secretary for three years and a member of the board of trustees for fourteen.
-He was memebr and officer of various pioneer and historical societies including the Washington Pioneer's association.
+He was also active in the Seattle Chamber of Commerce and a member and officer of various pioneer and historical societies including the Washington Pioneer's association.

 About the Database